aelsaman/aelsaman/README.md

 ### Hi there 👋

 I'm @aelsaman, a Senior Software engineer with a major focus on ReactJS ecosystem and a huge passion for cloud engineering.
-I am an ex-IBMer, more specifically IBM Cloud Garage, currently working at [Toptal](https://www.toptal.com/resume/alaa-elsaman)
+I am ex-IBMer, more specifically IBM Cloud Garage, currently working at [Toptal](https://www.toptal.com/resume/alaa-elsaman)

 👩‍💻 You can learn more about me on [Linkedin](https://www.linkedin.com/in/aelsaman/) or, on my website [aelsaman](https://aelsaman.github.io)